How Do You Define TUPE?

 Where TUPE regulations apply, employees are considered to have carried on with continuous service, having automatically become employees of the new employer.
 They are entitled to retain the same terms and conditions of employment.

-Employees whose employment is being transferred are entitled to a period of consultation, and representation, and as an employer, there are specific procedures you are required to follow, and information you need to provide.
+Employees whose employment is being transferred are entitled to a period of consultation, and representation.
+As an employer, there are specific procedures you are required to follow, and information you need to provide.

-With extensive experience of acting for employers outgoing and incoming employers in TUPE situations, Hine Legal’s expert team will provide practical advice and support to guide your organisation through every step of the procedure.
+With extensive experience of acting for outgoing and incoming employers in TUPE situations, Hine Legal’s expert team will provide practical advice and support to guide your organisation through every step of the TUPE legislation procedure.